geoffrich/thatconf-slides-2023/slides.md

 <!--
 compare this to how you'd do it in pure Svelte

-more boilerplate, but also less efficient
+similar amount of code, but this will usually be less efficient

-that's because this starts fetching data a lot later
+that's the load function is able to start fetching data a lot sooner

 while the load function can start fetching data on the server, this fetch call won't happen until after the JS for the page has loaded and this component has fully mounted

+and that's because the load function's biggest advantage is that it's discoverable

+TODO highlight
 -->

 ---